bli25/RSEM_tutorial/README.md

 ../software/RSEM-1.2.25/rsem-control-fdr IsoMat.results 0.05 IsoMat.de.txt
 ```

-Because isoforms of a same gene normally share a significant portion of their sequences, the read mapping uncertainty increases dramatically here.
-Thus, the first command, `rsem-generate-ngvector` clusters isoform sequences into 3 categories according to each isoform's hardness of mapping reads uniquely.
-Then `EBSeq` will estimate mean and variance parameters separately for each category.
+Because isoforms of a same gene normally share a significant portion of their sequences, the read mapping uncertainty increases dramatically.
+Thus, the first command, `rsem-generate-ngvector` clusters isoform sequences into 3 clusters according to each isoform's hardness of being mapped uniquely.
+Then `EBSeq` estimates the mean and variance parameters separately for each cluster.
 You can find more details from the [EBSeq paper](http://bioinformatics.oxfordjournals.org/content/29/8/1035).
 The rest of commands are similar to those used in the gene-level analysis.

-Let us look at the top 10 differentially expressed isoforms in `IsoMat.de.txt`:
+Let us look at the first 10 differentially expressed isoforms in `IsoMat.de.txt`:

 ![Isoform level DE results](images/isoform_de.png)